How to Use Git - Git Tutorial for Beginners

 Note: For more info, read our guide on how to push Git tags to a remote repository.

-Git notices when you add or modify files in the folder containing the Git repository but doesn't track the file unless instructed.
+Git notifies you when you add or modify files in the directory that contains the Git repository.
+However, it does not track the file unless instructed.
 Git saves the changes only for the files it tracks, so you need to let Git know you want to track changes for a specific file.

 git status